riceboyler/MECAEvents/README.md

-== Welcome to MECAEvents
+*Welcome to MECAEvents

-MECA Events will be a publicly available WebAPI exposing event data from MECA's website (mecacaraudio.com)
+MECA Events will be a publicly available WebAPI exposing event data from [*MECA's website](http://www.mecacaraudio.com).